StarPlayrX/Swift4me/README.md

 Initially InsertX was going to use Bootstrap but I was not impressed that BS4.5 still has dependencies to jQuery.
 I also feel that BS is grown way beyond a simple CSS and HMTL framework.
 So, InsertX decided to go solo offering it own flavor of UI minimalism.

 InsertX is designed make building dynamic websites from static content, super simple!
-A lot of development is going into this little framework. iOS, responsive content and partial homepage support has already been addded.
+A lot of development is going into this little framework. iOS, responsive content and homepage support has already been addded.

 Sincerely,